-Ribbon Construct > Testing > Tests > <test class> > right-click on test list > Import Element Scenario(s) or</test Construct > Testing > Tests > <test class> > right-click on test list > Import Package Scenario(s) or Start > Desktop > Share > Testing > <test< td=""></test<></test class>> right-click on test list > Import Element Scenario(s) Start > Desktop > Share > Testing > <test class> > right-click on test list > Import Package Scenario(s)</test Keyboard Shortcuts Alt+2 > Testing : right-click on test list Import Element Scenario(s) or Alt+2 > Testing : right-click on test list Import Package Scenario(s)
+Ribbon Construct > Test Management > Tests > <test class=""> &gt; right-click on test list &gt; Import Element Scenario(s) or</test> Construct > Test Management > Tests > <test class=""> &gt; right-click on test list &gt; Import Package Scenario(s) or</test> Start > All Windows > Construct > Testing > <test class=""> &gt; right-click on test list &gt; Import Element Scenario(s)</test>

+Start > All Windows > Construct > Testing > <test class=""> &gt; right-click on test list &gt; Import Package Scenario(s)</test> Keyboard Shortcuts Alt+2 > Testing : right-click on test list Import Element Scenario(s) or Alt+2 > Testing : right-click on test list Import Package Scenario(s)

-Import a scenario from a single element
+Import a Scenario from a Single Element

 Field/Button Action Select element If you are copying scenarios from a different element to the target element, click on the drop-down arrow and select the source element.
 The list identifies elements that have scenarios that can be imported.
 Otherwise, leave this field blank.
-Show related elements Select this checkbox to restrict the list of selectable elements to those that are only related to the target element.
-Limit selection to these Object Types only If you want to restrict the list of selectable elements to only those of specific types, type in those element types in a comma-separated list.
+Show related elements only Select this checkbox to restrict the list of selectable elements to those that are related to the target element.
+Limit selection to If you want to restrict the list of selectable elements to only those of these Object Types only specific types, type in those element types in a comma-separated list.
 Refresh Click on this button after changing any of the field values, to refresh the list of available elements in the 'Select element' field drop-down.
 Select items to import Lists the scenarios defined in the source element.
 Select the scenario(s) to import.
 If you do not use the 'Select element' field, any scenarios listed are from the current element to which this test record belongs.
 If you have selected a different element, the scenarios come from that element.
 Import As Defaults to the test class of the Test you selected to populate from the scenario.
 If you need to change this, click on the drop-down arrow and select a different test class from the list.
 All Click on this button to select all scenarios listed in the 'Select items to import' field.
+None Click on this button to clear the selection of scenarios listed in the 'Select items to import' field.